-The 2018 State-Wide California Invention Convention will take place on April 14th, 2018 at Maxim Integrated in San Jose.
+The 2018 State-Wide California Invention Convention took place on April 14th, 2018 at Maxim Integrated in San Jose.
 Students from schools using California Invention Convention curriculum were invited, as well as students from schools that have other Invention Education Programs.
 Find out the results, meet the winners and all the young inventors here.

 Here are the basic rules for taking part in the California State Invention Convention:

 - An invention must be the product of a single inventor or a team of two inventors.
 If a team is entering an invention, each member must contribute equally.

 - An invention must meet the following definition: